-Please read through the RoboCupJunior General Rules before proceeding on with these rules, as they are the premise for all rules.
+Please read through the RoboCupJunior General Rules before proceeding with these rules, as they are the premise for all rules.
 The English rules published by the RoboCupJunior Rescue Technical Committee are the only first draft rules for RoboCupJunior Rescue Maze 2022.
-The translated versions that can be published by each regional committee are only reference information for non-English speakers to better understand the rules.
-It is the responsibility of the teams to have read and understood the official rules.
+The translated versions each regional committee can publish are only referenced information for non-English speakers to understand the rules better.
+It is the responsibility of the teams to read and understand the official rules.